-Partners in Sustainability – DECCW Sustainability Advantage Program
+Partners in Sustainability – OEH Sustainability Advantage Program

 Taronga is a Silver Partner of the NSW Office of Environment and Heritage (OEH) Sustainability Advantage Program.
 Silver Partner status acknowledges that Taronga Zoo has achieved genuine environmental improvements via the program.

 OEH have assisted Taronga by providing specialist advice and assistance for energy audits, delivery of staff engagement workshops and surveys, and advice to assist with the direction and development of Taronga's Environmental Sustainability Strategy.

 Taronga complies with requirements of the Government Resource Efficiency Policy (GREP) and has implemented a number of energy efficiency projects such as LED lighting retrofits, plant and equipment upgrades, variable speed drives for increased pump efficiency, and reduction of Taronga's vehicle fleet.

 Energy Efficiency Case Studies

 Taronga Western Plains Zoo recently made implemented changes to overnight accommodation at Zoofari Lodge.
 The energy efficiency project involved the decommissioning of electric slab heating and replacement with energy reverse cycle split systems.
 The replacement strategy lead to a decrease of electricity consumption during winter months of up to 25%.